iqbalyarkhan/deprecated/_posts/networking.md/2023-02-19-Networking.md

 ### Hub

 What if we want to add more machines to our system?
 Not just 2?
-We can use a 4 port hub (to connect 4 machines) to connect 4 machines with each other.
+We can use a layer 1 device called a 4 port hub (to connect 4 machines) to connect 4 machines with each other.
 The job of a hub is simple: anything received by the hub on any port is transmitted on every other port (including errors and collisions!).
 See issues here?

 - All data is processed by all devices (you can't direct data to a specific port/machine)
 - No way to prevent multiple devices from transmitting at once.
 So if 2 devices transmit at once, it will cause a collision.
 Also layer 1 cannot detect when a collision occurs.
 It lacks any intelligence.